struan/everypolitician-data/.github/ISSUE_TEMPLATE.md

 ## Notes

-Antything else we should know or be aware of.
+Anything else we should know or be aware of.